 An authentic inquiry for the real-world classroom!

-In this inquiry, students investigate the ideals of the 14 points, and whether Woodrow Wilson actually followed the ideal of the 14 points within the policies he created for the people of the United States – resistance to the draft, the Women’s Suffrage Movement, and African American soldiers in WWI.
+In this inquiry, students investigate the ideals of the 14 points, and whether Woodrow Wilson actually followed the ideals of the 14 points within the policies he created for the people of the United States – resistance to the draft, the Women’s Suffrage Movement, and African American soldiers in WWI.

 The following topics are covered within this inquiry: